Breeding behaviour of birds: Brood parasitism

 Brood parasitism involves laying eggs in another species' nest.
 The common cuckoo is a well-known brood parasite.
 Parasites must time their egg-laying precisely, often eating a host egg before laying their own.
-Hosts recognize eggs by pattern, not size.
+Hosts recognise eggs by pattern, not size.
 Parasite eggs have shorter incubation periods, sometimes starting in the oviduct, allowing earlier hatching.

-Less than half of cuckoos are brood parasites.
-Other parasites include the black-headed duck, some whydahs (e.g., pin-tailed whydah), honeyguides, and cowbirds.
-Colonial-nesting gulls may lay eggs in neighboring nests if unprepared or if their nest is destroyed.
+Less than half of all cuckoo species are brood parasites.
+Other brood parasites include the black-headed duck, some whydahs (e.g., pin-tailed whydah), honeyguides, and cowbirds.
+Colonial-nesting gulls may lay eggs in neighbouring nests if unprepared or if their nest is destroyed.

 Chick types

 Chicks hatch at varying developmental stages, classified as altricial or precocial, with subtypes: